 What sort of mushrooms?
 A variety.
 Buttons are fine, but bolster them with some good dried ones.
 What sort of wine?
 A dry white: Think Pinot Grigio rather than a buttery Chardonnay.
 Herbs?
 Definitely sage and rosemary, but you could play with thyme, savory, oregano and parsley, too.

-Finally, you must — must — have good bread to eat with this.
+Finally, you must — must — have good bread to eat with your pheasant cacciatore.
 If you are really hungry, add a big dollop of polenta, too.
 Buon appetito!

 - 2 pheasants, cut into serving pieces